 While you sleep, your body repairs cells and restores the energy you used up during the day.
 When you miss out on sleep, your body starts to get run down — and you literally begin to age faster.

 Let me explain.
-At night while you’re sleeping, your body releases a natural chemical called human growth hormone (HGH).
+At night while you’re sleeping, your body releases a Drug-Free chemical called human growth hormone (HGH).
 Its primary role is to undo the physical stress exerted on the body from daily activity.
 Your body literally heals when you sleep.
 Unfortunately, HGH production declines significantly as we age, and it’s thought that this decline is one of the primary contributors to the aging process.

 Although HGH has been synthesized and is available as a prescription, taking it comes with some serious risks.
-The best way to ensure that your natural HGH levels stay high as you age is to get a good night’s sleep each and every night.
+The best way to ensure that your Drug-Free HGH levels stay high as you age is to get a good night’s sleep each and every night.
 Why rely on dangerous drugs when your body can produce what you need naturally?
-Research shows that getting to sleep before midnight is vital, as this helps to trigger the release of HGH, so it can do it’s job healing and repairing your body.11
+Research shows that getting to sleep before midnight is vital, as this helps to trigger the release of HGH, so it can do its job healing and repairing your body.11

 If you go to most doctors complaining of sleep problems, he or she will likely be quick to write you a prescription for a sleeping pill (technically known as a hypnotic) or anti-anxiety medication, without asking many questions.
 And most people won’t think twice about filling it.
 But despite what you may have been led to believe, research has shown that these pills come with serious side effects — even if you only take them occasionally.6